Originally published by Sabrina Martinez, Content Manager. Updated and revised by Jennifer Gracey, Web Content Strategist & Writer on 06/15/2023

 - Calming color palette

-Based out of Chicago, Holistic Couples and Family Therapy is private therapy practice that specializes in relationship counseling for people of all backgrounds.
-We captured the inclusiveness of Holistic CFT on their website by using diverse images, including images of LGBTQIA+ couples and families.
-We also chose images that show couples in every age range and that represent many ethnicities (including bi-racial couples).
+Based out of Chicago, Holistic Couples and Family Therapy is a private therapy practice and their specialty is relationship counseling for individuals of all backgrounds.
+To capture the inclusiveness of Holistic CFT on their website, we used diverse images — including images of LGBTQIA+ couples and families.
+We also chose images showcasing couples across a wide age range and multiple ethnicities (including bi-racial couples.)

-Our goal was for couples and families from every background, including “non-traditional” couples, to see images on the website that represent their uniqueness and know that Holistic CFT is a safe, judgment-free place.
-We understand that feeling different and unwelcome can be a major barrier for people seeking mental health services, so we made it clear that everyone is accepted.
-And in case there was still any doubt, the home page plainly states, “We are proud to be LGBTQIA+ allies.”
+Our goal was for couples and families from every background, including “non-traditional” couples, to see images on the website they could personally identify with.
+As well as non-verbally communicate that Holistic CFT is a safe, judgment-free place.
+We understand feeling different or unwelcome is a major barrier for people seeking mental health services, so we were intentional about sending a strong “everyone is accepted” message.
+And to eliminate any doubt, we added to the home page, “We are proud to be LGBTQIA+ allies.”

-We also know that insurance coverage can be a deciding factor for patients when choosing a mental health provider.
-Holistic CFT includes accepts most major insurance plans, so we made this information easy to find by including an “Insurance” option in the main navigation of the site.
-The insurance page clearly lays out which insurance pans Holistic CFT accepts and includes simple instructions and links to each provider’s page so people can quickly check if they’re covered.
+Insurance coverage also is a deciding factor for patients when selecting their mental health provider.
+As Holistic CFT accepts most major insurance plans, we made this information easy for new patients to find by including an Insurance option in the main navigation area of the site.
+On the insurance page we made sure to list the insurance plans Holistic CFT accepts and include direct links to each provider’s page to help patients quickly check if they’re covered.

-Want a website that captures the heart of your mental health practice?
+Want a website that captures the heart of your mental health practice and helps you stand out from other mental health professionals in your area?
 Tell us about your business.

-Bring Your Mental Health Website Design Goals to Life
+Bring Your Mental Health Website Design and Patient Experience Goals to Life

-Is your current mental health website unattractive, disorganized, or difficult to navigate?
-Do you want a unique therapist site that removes all barriers to entry and beautifully displays the amazing work you do?
-Beacon Media + Marketing can create you a modern, user-friendly mental health website design that fits your vision.
+Is your current mental health website design unattractive, disorganized, difficult to navigate or poorly functioning?
+Do you want a unique site that appeals to prospective clients, removes all barriers to entry and beautifully displays the amazing work you do?
+Beacon Media + Marketing can create a modern, user-friendly mental health website design that fits your vision.